Insolvent despite success? Structural crisis or comeback for SMEs? Germany at an economic crossroads – Image: Xpert.Digital

 Structural challenges require structural answers

-The current crisis is more than an economic mood – it is the result for years deprived of structural problems.
-Michael Grömling from the German Economy Institute sums it up: "This has long been no longer a economic mood, but a serious structural crisis."
+The current crisis is more than just an economic downturn—it's the result of structural problems that have been dragging on for years.
+Michael Grömling of the German Economic Institute puts it succinctly: "This has long since ceased to be an economic downturn, but rather a serious structural crisis."

 The challenges are complex: the geopolitical turnaround with trade conflicts and tariffs, the decarbonization of the economy, demographic change and an overwhelming bureaucracy stress.
 These factors overlap and strengthen each other.